joseeden/All-Things-Docker-and-Kubernetes/pages/04-Kubernetes/034-Labels-seclector-annotations.md

 ## Annotations

-While labels are attributes that identify resources, Kubernetes also has the concept of annotations, which are non-identifying Object attributes.
+While labels are attributes that identify resources, Kubernetes also has the concept of **annotations**, which are non-identifying Object attributes.
 An example of an annotation is the phone number of a person to call if an issue is discovered with a resource.
 Just like labels, annotations are also defined as key-value pairs.
 But you cannot select sets of Objects using annotations.
 Annotations are often used by Kubernetes client applications (such as kubectl) and Kubernetes extensions.

 ## Sample Lab